 About the Firm | Litigation Background

-When taking on criminal cases, Ralls & Wille combine the criminal law experience, confidence, and trustworthiness you expect from a long-established firm with the innovative and aggressive litigation you need to challenge the modern, tech-savvy criminal investigation.
+When taking on criminal cases, Ralls & Wille combine the criminal law experience, confidence, and trustworthiness you expect from a long-established firm with innovative and aggressive litigation techniques you need to challenge tech-savvy criminal investigations.

 Stephen G. Rall’s vast experience includes representing some of the most well-known drug traffickers out of Mexico, such as The Queen of the Pacific and Miguel Angel Caro Quintero.
 Grant D. Wille is dedicated to producing top-notch legal challenges to the government’s surveillance technologies and techniques.
 Together they strive to provide the best of both worlds, old school and new.

 The firm focuses on drug trafficking and conspiracy cases.
 They’ve made the decision to deliberately limit the firm’s case volume so that each client gets the full attention they deserve.

 A fluent Spanish-speaker, Stephen is one of the top criminal defense attorneys in the country.
 He grew up along the border of Mexico and Arizona, and maintains an office in Hermosillo, Sonora, Mexico in addition to his Tucson, Arizona law office.
 Stephen has practiced criminal defense law throughout the United States for over 35 years.
 The State Bar of Arizona has recognized him as a board-certified criminal law specialist since 1989.